JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 #### Add more features {initial-collapse-state="collapsed"}

-See how your application could still be expanded and improved:
+See how your application can be expanded and improved:

 * **Improve the design**.
 You could make use of `styled-components`, one of the libraries that have Kotlin wrappers provided.
 If you want to see `styled-components` in action, look at